The steps to become a medical doctor include:

 Step 3: Attend Medical School

-The initial two years of medical school are spent in classrooms and laboratories, where students take the necessary courses to prepare them for diagnosing and treating patients.
-During the second year of medical school, students must pass the first of a series of the United States Medical Licensing Examinations, referred to as 'The Boards,' which are administered by the National Board of Medical Examiners.
-During the second half of their training, prospective doctors practice under the tutelage of attending physicians to learn the realities of practicing medicine.
+Doctor education and training continues with medical school.
+The initial two years are spent in classrooms and laboratories, where students take the necessary courses to prepare them for diagnosing and treating patients.
+During the second year of doctors' education, students must pass the first of a series of the United States Medical Licensing Examinations, referred to as 'The Boards', which are administered by the National Board of Medical Examiners.
+During the second half of medical doctor training, prospective doctors practice under the tutelage of attending physicians to learn the realities of practicing medicine.
 During their fourth year of medical school and first year of residency training, doctors take their remaining medical licensing examinations.

 Step 4: Complete Residency Training

 In their fourth year of medical school, candidates are paired with a residency training program in a rite of passage called 'Match Day.'
 Depending upon his or her specialty, a candidate may spend between three and seven years in residency at a medical facility.
+Beyond taking classes to become a doctor, this gives them on-the-job experience.
 They work under the direct supervision of an attending physician and focus on practical training in general medicine and their chosen specialty.

 Step 5: Get Licensed